 – Future Medical Expenses: If the car accident victim can prove that he or she will need continued medical care as a result of the crash, they may be able to recover the cost of future medical expenses.

 – Lost Wages: Car accident victims who have been injured can seek compensation for lost wages from the time of injury to the conclusion of the lawsuit.
-Even if the victim was unemployed, he or she could receive compensation for lost wages if the attorney can prove that the accident limited his or her earning potential.
+Even if the victim was unemployed, he or she could receive compensation for lost wages if your lawyer can prove that the accident limited your earning potential.

 – Loss of Earning Capacity: If you sustained injuries that prevent you from working, you may be able to receive compensation by proving that the car accident had a negative impact on your earning capacity.
 In this case, the jury will typically determine the amount the victim could have earned if the car accident had not occurred.